Skip to main content

 News

 Follow the latest developments, articles, and featured stories on trade and sustainable development in the EU and GSP beneficiary countries.
-Check back regularly for frequent content updates.
+Check back regularly for content updates.

 Want to share your story?
 Send it to: GSP@bkp-advisors.com.

-ARTICLE |Ensuring Continuity: EU Extends Generalized Scheme of Preferences (GSP) Regulation until the end of 2027
+ARTICLE |Ensuring Continuity: EU Extends Generalised Scheme of Preferences (GSP) Regulation until the end of 2027

 8 February 2024